Learning to Express Gratitude Is a Year-Long Theme:

 Wise kindergarten teachers model an attitude of gratitude and help children develop more appreciation and kindness for the people in their lives!
 Learning how to express and write “Thank you,” I love you,” and “You’re my friend,” is one of the contributions educators make to healthier school communities.

-Singing and signing the “Thank You” song becomes a favorite appreciation ritual in kindergarten classrooms.
-“I Can Read” Anthology page and fingerspelling models are shared with families.
+Singing and signing the “Thank You” song becomes a favorite appreciation ritual in classrooms.
+The “I Can Read” Poetry Anthology page and fingerspelling models are shared with families.

-Creating a “Thank You” Ritual to Honor Volunteers
+Sing Your “Thank You” Ritual to Honor Volunteers!

 - Children enjoy sharing their “Singing, Signing, Thank You Ritual” with special kindergarten helpers!
 Notice the smiles!
 Visitors and friends are charmed to receive this musical gift of appreciation.